-Prostate cancer remains the most common cancer diagnosis in men in Canada and is still among the top 3 leading causes of cancer death [1].
-Men with early disease generally have a good prognosis; however, disease recurrence after initial treatment remains significant [2-5].
-Androgen deprivation therapy (ADT) is the standard first-line treatment for men with recurrent or metastatic prostate cancer [6].
-The goal of ADT is suppression of testosterone, an androgenic hormone associated with growth and progression of prostate cancer [7].
-There is mounting evidence that suppression of patients' testosterone levels below the historical castrate standard of 1.7 nmol/l (e.g., $\leq 0.7-1.1$ nmol/l), is associated with improved treatment outcomes versus patients with higher levels [8-13].
-Although data support a relationship between lower testosterone levels and clinical benefit, many questions remain on how to translate this knowledge to practice [13].
-This Canadian Consensus summarizes evidence and provides guidance developed by a multi-disciplinary panel of experts to assist practicing clinicians in implementing a lower castrate testosterone threshold during ADT for prostate cancer.
+Prostate cancer remains the most common cancer diagnosis in men in Canada and is still among the top three leading causes of cancer death.1 Men with early disease generally have a good prognosis; however, disease recurrence after initial treatment remains significant.2-5 Androgen-deprivation therapy (ADT) is the standard first-line treatment for men with recurrent or metastatic prostate cancer.6 The goal of ADT is suppression of testosterone, an androgenic hormone associated with growth and progression of prostate cancer.7 There is mounting evidence that suppression of patients' testosterone levels below the historical castrate standard of 1.7 nmol/l (e.g., ≤0.7-1.1 nmol/l), is associated with improved treatment outcomes vs. patients with higher levels.8-13 Although data support a relationship between lower testosterone levels and clinical benefit, many questions remain on how to translate this knowledge to practice.13 This Canadian consensus summarizes evidence and provides guidance developed by a multidisciplinary panel of experts to assist practicing clinicians in implementing a lower castrate testosterone threshold during ADT for prostate cancer.